ChunMinChang/blog/_posts/2022-04-19-firefox-webrtc-multi-microphones.md

 Firefox Nightly now allows users to use as many microphones as they want at the same time during video conferencing!

-The most important benefit is that you can easily switch your microphones at any time, if your conferencing service provider enables this flexibility! (update: jitsi enables this in [PR 1988](https://github.com/jitsi/lib-jitsi-meet/pull/1988)!)
+The most important benefit is that you can easily switch your microphones at any time, if your conferencing service provider enables this flexibility!
+(Jul, 25, 2023 update: No any regression found yet)

 <!--read more-->

 ## Multi-microphones in Firefox

-Now you can open more than one microphone at a time via `getUserMedia` in Firefox Nightly!
+Now you can open more than one microphone at a time via `getUserMedia` in Firefox Nightly (e.g, [jitsi PR 1988](https://github.com/jitsi/lib-jitsi-meet/pull/1988))!
 The [`getUserMedia`][gUM] is an interface that prompts the user for permission to open a media input, which will produce media data for the web service.

 In the past, Firefox could use only one microphone per [window][window] most of the time.
 Now the restriction is lifted!
 The example code below can demonstrate the difference between the *before* and *after*.